Indianapolis Heat Pump Repair

 Heat pumps are an extremely reliable method of both heating and cooling your home .
 When Thiele Heating & Cooling installs a heat pump, our team carefully matches a quality heat pump suited to the size and needs of your home.
 With proper maintenance in the spring and summer, heat pumps require very few repairs.
 In Indiana, extreme weather events like heavy rain, snow storms, heat waves and frigid cold fronts stress heat pumps.
 Occasionally one of the many components within these complex appliances fails.

-If you need emergency service contact Thiele Heating & Cooling immediately.
+If you need repair service contact Thiele Heating & Cooling.
 Our existing customers know how responsive, dedicated and knowledgeable our technicians are.
 When a heat pump breaks down or wavers in any way, your first reaction may be to worry.
 Fortunately, our talented support staff is always ready to field your call for heat pump repair.
 We approach each repair with care and urgency.
 When our technicians arrive at your property we carefully listen to your concerns, diagnose the issue with state of the art equipment and explain the best course of action to repair your heat pump.

 Frankly, heat pumps are so popular because they are durable and quietly operate in the background of your life.
 We understand that many homeowners may never consider the appliances that provide comfort to your home.
 If you suspect your heat pump needs repair or if you are just curious to know what issues may arise as heat pumps age, then learning more about common heat pump repairs is helpful.
 Our technicians train regularly with the latest innovations and constantly install, maintain and repair heat pumps.Schedule Service